-Ideen zur Philosophie der Geschichte der
+Ideen zur Philosophic der Geschichte der Menschheit, 409.

-Menschheit, 469.

-I, his irrational philosophy of feeling, 453; his philosophy of history was never able to liberate itself from deterministic rationalism; his naturalistic concept of development was derived from LEIBNIZ; he tries to understand the voice of history by way of empathy, by feeling him-self into the spirit of historical individualities; he unhesitantingly accepts the polarity, the inner antinomy between this irrationalistic view and the deterministic conception of development taken over from Leibniz, 454; necessity of nature and creative freedom of the irreducible individuality come together in history; yet historical development remains subject to natural laws; the lex continui is conceived of as in increasingly complicated and more highly ordered series from inorganic matter to organic life and human history; his cultural optimism; it is refined by the new "humanity" ideal of the Sturm und Drang; the impulse toward sympathetic understanding of cultural individuality protects.
-Hyppur from You warn's actional protects Herder from Voltaire's rationalistic construction of world history, 455.
+, I, his irrational philosophy of feeling, 453; his philosophy of history was never able to liberate itself from deterministic rationalism; his naturalistic concept of development was derived from LEIBNIZ; he tries to understand the voice of history by way of empathy, by feeling himself into the spirit of historical individualities; he unhesitantingly accepts the polarity, the inner antinomy between this irrationalistic view and the deterministic conception of development taken over from LEIBNIZ, 454; necessity of na-ture and creative freedom of the irre-ducible individuality come together in history; yet historical development remains subject to natural laws; the lex continui is conceived of as in increasingly complicated and more highly or-dered series from inorganic matter to organic life and human history; his cultural optimism; it is refined by the new "humanity" ideal of the Sturm und Drang; the impulse toward sympathetic understanding of cultural individuality protects Hender from Voltaine's rationalistic construction of world history, 455. -, II,

-Ideen zur Philosophie der Geschichte, 272, 276, 277; cf. 593.
+Ideen zur Philosophie der Geschichte, 272, 276, 277;

--, II, man's perfectibility & Leibniz' idea of development; Herder's irrationalistic personality ideal; his insight into individual totalities, 272; his idea of cultural development as the idea of humanity; and Shaftesbury's aestheticism; the dignity of man; Von Humboldt, Herder's standard of national perfection, 276; tension between national individuality and humanity; organological notions, 277; his extensive idea of history, 280; his humanistic cosmonomic idea, 593.
+--, II, man's perfectibility & LEIBNIZ' idea of development; HERDER's irrationalistic personality ideal; his insight into individual totalities, 272; his idea of cultural development as the idea of humanity; and SHAFTESBURY's aestheticism; the dignity of man; VON HUMPOLDT, HERDER's standard of national perfection, 276; tension between national individuality and humanity; organological notions, 277; his extensive idea of history, 280; his humanistic cosmonomic idea, 593.

-HERRENMENSCH, III, KALLIKLES' idea of the political ruler is a prelude to Niet-sche's Herrenmensch, 398.
+HERRENMENSCH, III, KALLIKLES' idea of the political ruler is a prelude to NIET-SCHE'S Herrenmensch, 398.